No doubt about it - Google Adwords is phenomenally powerful online advertising platform.

 Plus, they make it fast and easy to create an ad campaign that allows retailers to target ads to many queries.

-Whether you’re running your own Google Adwords management, or have an agency on hand, now is the time to learn how dynamic search ads work and when to use them to skyrocket your success.
+Whether you’re running your own Google AdWords management, or have an agency on hand, now is the time to learn how dynamic search ads work and when to use them to skyrocket your success.

 Here’s everything you need to know about Dynamic Search Ads to get started.

-What is a Dynamic Search Ad?
+What are Dynamic Search Ads (DSAs)?

+Dynamic search ads capture unique searches, which can then lead to expansion opportunities.
 They help you get in front of people who are searching for your products and services, with the right information, without you needing to actively manage keywords or ads.

 That’s the key difference between dynamic search ads and traditional text campaigns – you forego keywords and use your website or product feed instead.

 Google matches users’ search queries to the type of product on your site or feed, and shows a dynamically generated ad which is tailored to their search.
+DSAs help to fill in the gaps where your other search campaigns may be slacking.

 DSAs are hard to distinguish from traditional text ads, as they still show in the relevant search engine results pages on Google.

-However, there are two major differences between text ad campaigns and DSA campaigns.
+There are two major differences between text ad campaigns and DSA campaigns.

-1. Ad copy headlines
+1. Dynamic ad copy headlines

 The ad headline for a Dynamic Search Ad is dynamically created by Google.